aseeeem/my-page/articles/the-web-sucks.md

 > "I just wanted some quick outfit inspirations but I don't want my page flooded with it"

-Previously, the subscription model allowed the user to explicitly opt in to content by subscribing to a channel or another user.
+Previously, the subscription model allowed the user to explicitly opt-in to content by subscribing to a channel or another user.
 They could like and dislike things to inform the platform of their desires to see more or less of it.
 Compare that to present where the user has lost direct control over what they see and in how much quantity.

 If you look at Twitter, YouTube, and Instagram now there is no real correlation between liking content and seeing it on your feed.
 Inspecting a post, looking at it too long, or just leaving it open all implicitly inform the application of your supposed _interest_.
 It's also accelerating dangerously further in this direction, with YouTube having removed the concept of "dislikes" from their front end entirely.